 30. Award Them Bonus Points In Your Peer Recognition Program

 One of the best parts about using a service like Nectar’s Recognition & Rewards program is that you can give out awards to your employees for many things.
 You may want to coordinate with your HR team to give out a large sum of points to your employees on their work anniversary.
 Look at how your points transfer to rewards first to give an appropriate amount of appreciation to your team.
+If you'd like to get some inspiration on other reward ideas for remote teams - check out this post.

 Here are a few takeaways from this article: